Thor110/WoWRevived/README.md

 The launcher will automatically request administrator permissions to ensure registry settings are correctly applied.

-Language options are not available, if you have a version other than English, let us know!
-Thanks.
+Language options are currently hidden, as no confirmed non-English PC versions of the game have been found.
+If you happen to own or know of a different language release, please let us know as support can easily be added if needed.

 # Road Map